unimi-dse/ea2a2607/README.md

 ### Plot.group(n)

-The function `Plot.group(n)` give the possibilty to plot by group the avalaible data accordingly:
+The function `Plot.group(n)` give the possibilty to plot by group the available data accordingly:
 ```R
  Plot.group(1) Plot the price data from both top 5 firms and bottom 5 firms
  Plot.group(2) Plot the revenues data from both top 5 firms and bottom 5 firms